BaguaSys/tutorials/src/how-to-create-a-new-algorithm/index.md

 # How to Create a New Algorithm

 Thanks to the innovative design of Bagua, algorithm developers now can easily create, test and benchmark their distributed learning algorithms in a realistic system.
-Within Bagua, developers have the freedom to manipulate almost all the details regarding the data-parallel distributed training, including What to communicate, When to communicate, How to update the model and so on.
-Besides, algorithms incorporated in Bagua automatically benefit from our system optimizations, like memory management, execution management, communication/computation overlapping and so on, so that developers could take full advantage of the algorithm without a compromise caused by an inefficient implementation.
+Within Bagua, developers have the freedom to manipulate almost all the details regarding the data-parallel distributed training, including *What to communicate*, *When to communicate*, *How to update the model* and so on.
+Besides, algorithms incorporated in Bagua automatically benefit from our system optimizations, like memory management, execution management, communication-computation overlap and so on, so that developers could take full advantage of the algorithm without a compromise caused by an inefficient implementation.

-In this tutorial, we take Quantized Adam (Q-Adam) algorithm, inspired by this [paper](https://arxiv.org/pdf/2102.02888.pdf), as an example to describe how to create a new algorithm with Bagua.
+In this tutorial, we take [Quantized Adam (QAdam)](../algorithms/q-adam.md) algorithm, inspired by this [paper](https://arxiv.org/pdf/2102.02888.pdf), as an example to describe how to create a new algorithm with Bagua.
 The complete code can be found [here](https://github.com/BaguaSys/bagua/blob/master/bagua/torch_api/algorithms/q_adam.py).
 We also welcome contributions to add more built-in algorithms!

-Let's first summarize the updating rule of Q-Adam algorithm as follows: ($w$ is the warm-up steps)
+Let's first summarize the updating rule of QAdam algorithm as follows: ($w$ is the warm-up steps)

 - Warm up stage: ($t < w$ )
   1. Calculating gradients $\textbf{g}_t^{(i)}$.